ivanpustogarov/DrE/README.md

-DrE: DiRected Compositional Symbolic Executor for MSP430 (KLEE-based)
+DrE: DiRected compositional symbolic Executor for MSP430 (KLEE-based)
 =============================

 DrE is an early research prototype and work in progress.